popflick logo

 Theater_projector@2x

 The pandemic brought life as we knew it to a halt.
 Most industries and the individuals who toil in them struggled to find new ways of working, if they were lucky enough to keep their jobs, that is.
-Film and TV production stopped and developed safety protocols.
-Theatres shut down, and streaming at home went up.
-The disruption in the distribution chain was particularly challenging for Film Festivals.
-These events are crucial stops in the pipeline that connects films with audiences.
-The markets hold chances of finding funds to start or complete production.
-The proper festival works as a springboard for awards and distribution.
-What to do when, for once, this particular show stops?
+Film production and TV stopped and developed safety protocols.
+Theatres shut down, and streaming indie movies at home went up.

 Cannes was the first one to deal with the problem.
 Organizers scheduled the 73rd edition to start in May 2020.
 But as the world faced the first throes of the pandemic, with no vaccine in sight, the organizing committee decided to call off the whole thing.
 By September, Venice came around with extensive safety measures to prevent contagion.
 If you wanted to participate, you just had to be there.
 Coronavirus be damned!

 It was my first Sundance.
-As a middle-aged person with moderate technical skills for the online world, I was bracing for unforeseen problems: disappearing tickets, frozen video streams, loading errors.
+As a middle-aged person with moderate technical skills for the online world, I was bracing for unforeseen problems: disappearing tickets, frozen video streams, and loading errors.
 You name it, I was expecting it.
 I was pleasantly surprised by the sturdiness of the platform Sundance came up with, the ease of use, and the reliability.
 The one problem I encountered was common to film festivals everywhere, in-person or virtual: you wanted to see everything, but you couldn’t.
 Just because there are not enough hours in the day, and those articles you need to file will not write themselves.

 Cities are interested in keeping the model afloat.
 Local businesses look forward to welcoming a steady and predictable stream of visitors.

 How will the pandemic change the Film Festival game?
 Covid-19 is still raging, thanks to the Delta variant and whatever mutation is developing as we speak.
 Still, increasing rates of vaccination point to the new normality soon to come (if you want to be optimistic).
 Some industries are never coming back from the work-at-home model.
 Others are embracing a hybrid model.
-One would think Sundance’s successful embrace of online access would jumpstart a new era, where film fests transcend the limits of physical location.
+One would think Sundance’s successful embrace of online access would jumpstart a new era, where film festivals transcend the limits of physical location.
 But one would be wrong.
-Overall, most are going back to business as usual, favoring in-person screenings over streaming.
+Overall, most are going back to business as usual, favoring in-person screenings over indie movie streaming.
 Why?

 Photo by Erik Charlton](https://www.flickr.com/people/78042080@N00), [CC BY-SA 2.0](https://creativecommons.org/licenses/by/2.0/), via [Wikimedia Commons

 The cost of travel, and the gate-keeping embedded in the accreditation process, act as barriers that keep a majority at bay.
 Media outlets covering the industry mirror its asymmetries.
 Most critics are white males.
 Blacks, Latinos, Asian-Americans, Native Americans, and people of color struggle to gain access and get some work published.
-If being a free-lance is tough, imagine trying to come up with the money to cover your travel expenses - Sundance does have an inclusion initiative that provides grants for in-person attendance and virtual coverage.
+If being a freelancer is tough, imagine trying to come up with the money to cover your travel expenses - Sundance does have an inclusion initiative that provides grants for in-person attendance and virtual coverage.

 There is no use in denying the idea that the first exposure of critics to the film should happen under the best possible technical conditions.
 The quality of sound and image at Cannes or Berlinale is evident to anyone lucky enough to attend those events.
 It’s all downhill after those blessed premieres and press screenings, as the movies that hit the jackpot of commercial distribution move on to multiplexes with 3D lenses still stuck in the projectors and TV sets with smooth-motion filters permanently on.
-And yet, critics have been previewing films at home for quite some time now.
+And yet, critics have been previewing indie movies at home for quite some time now.
 Not every distributor has the resources to book a screening room, especially outside of the bigger cities.
 We may complain about cumbersome interfaces, but viewing links get the job done.

 Want to get an email when we publish new content?